Payroll for small businesses: A complete guide

 This is an important element in the payroll process, especially because of the variation in employee contracts—some might be working full-time, while others on an hourly basis.

-Businesses with full-time employees are fairly straightforward to address—you’ll simply need to pay the contracted amount in return for the promised hours.
-But you must make sure that they are putting in the agreed hours.
+Businesses with full-time employees are fairly straightforward to address—you’ll simply need to pay the contracted amount in return for the contracted hours.

 For employees working on an hourly basis, you’ll need to have a system in place to monitor the hours they work to ensure that they are paid the correct amount.